Eposkk/Moonlander-Project/README.md

 Use left and right arrow to change sideways thrust

-To land the ship safely, the ladning speed must be no more than 1 m/s
+To land the ship safely, the landing speed must be no more than 1 m/s

 # Screenshots